utdata/rwdir/docs/12-census-more.md

 ```
 ## Note: 2020 decennial Census data use differential privacy, a technique that
 ## introduces errors into data to preserve respondent confidentiality.
-## i Small counts should be interpreted with caution.
+## ℹ Small counts should be interpreted with caution.
-## i See https://www.census.gov/library/fact-sheets/2021/protecting-the-confidentiality-of-the-2020-census-redistricting-data.html for additional guidance.
+## ℹ See https://www.census.gov/library/fact-sheets/2021/protecting-the-confidentiality-of-the-2020-census-redistricting-data.html for additional guidance.
 ## This message is displayed once per session.
 ```

 ```
-## # A tibble: 52 x 4
+## # A tibble: 52 × 4
 ##    GEOID NAME                 variable    value
 ##    <chr> <chr>                <chr>       <dbl>
 ##  1 01    Alabama              P1_001N   5024279